Ayushmi-Adh/The-Sparks-Foundation-Internship/README.md

 - Conducted in-depth analysis of the Superstore dataset.
 - Uncovered insights related to sales, profit, and regional performance.
-- Developed an interactive dashboard for exploring data trends.
+- Developed an interactive dashboard for exploring data trends..

 ### Project 2: Prediction Using Supervised Learning: